Full-time undergraduate (3 years, 4 years with foundation year)

-If you choose the 4 year extended degree, the first year of your study will be delivered by our partner, Cambridge Ruskin International College (CRIC) on our Cambridge campus.
-In years 2 to 4 you can choose to study with us in Cambridge or Chelmsford.
+You can choose to study this course over four years, with a foundation year.
+If you choose this option, the first year of your study will be delivered by our partner, Cambridge Ruskin International College (CRIC) on our Cambridge campus.
+In years 2 to 4 you have the option to study with us in Chelmsford or Cambridge.

 Passionate about education?
 What children learn and how they are taught affects their experience.
 Our full-time Primary Education Studies degree course in Cambridge or Chelmsford explores fascinating ideas and core educational theories.
 Study key topics such as behaviour management and the curriculum.
 Prepare to be a teacher or explore a range of careers in education you may not have been aware of.
 You’re in charge.